How Do I Play a Video Frame by Frame and Comment Relevant Stills?

 For some mysterious reason, many important and dramatic things tend to happen quickly.
 Someone being hit by a vehicle, someone firing a gun, a suspect fleeing whose face becomes visible only in one exact moment.
 There are numerous cases where the most important piece of evidence is sitting in just a single frame of a video.
 For this reason, while it is important to watch the video at its original speed, it is nonetheless fundamental to be able to examine every single frame.

-On top of that, remember that most players may skip frames during playback in order to keep pace with the video speed.
+On top of that, remember that most players may skip frames during playback to keep pace with the video speed.
 This usually happens when the video is at high resolution and the computer can’t decode and play every frame at the nominal frame per second speed.
-So watching the video at the original speed is important.
-But then you need to focus on the key moments and be sure you’re not missing any piece of information.
+So watching the video at the original speed is important to capture the full context.
+However, to ensure you don’t miss any critical details, you should also know how to play a video frame by frame.

-Now, with most consumer players frame-by-frame playback is either not supported or somewhat hidden.
-Many are also unable to go backwards due to how most video is constructed.
-In Amped Replay however, frame accurate navigation is readily available both in the player bar, and through keyboard shortcuts.
+Now, with most consumer players frame by frame video playback is either not supported or somewhat hidden.
+Many are also unable to go backward due to how most video is constructed.
+In Amped Replay, however, frame-accurate navigation is readily available both in the player bar, and through keyboard shortcuts.

-You can also hold the shortcut key to keep moving frame by frame continuously.
+You can also hold the shortcut key to keep playing a video frame by frame.
 This way, you’ll be sure you are visiting each and every frame because no frameskip is allowed in this navigation mode.

 Okay, let’s say you’ve identified an important frame in the video where something happens.
 How can you memorize its position so to have it readily available later and in the report?
 That’s what Amped Replay’s Bookmarks are for.
 Just click on the Add/Edit bookmark button on the player bar, or use the keyboard shortcut “M” to bookmark the current frame.